List of awards and nominations received by Kelly Clarkson: Golden Raspberry Awards

+The Golden Raspberry Awards are annually presented by the Golden Raspberry Award Foundation in humorous commendation of the lamentable films of the year, as voted by affiliates whose membership were obtained from the organization's website.

 Gracie Awards

 The Gracie Awards celebrate and honor programs created for women by women, and about women, as well as individuals who have made exemplary contributions in electronic media and affiliates.
 They are presented by the Alliance for Women in Media Foundation (AWM).
+Clarkson has won two awards out of two nominations.

 Grammy Awards

 Promulgated as the premier honor in the American music industry, the Grammy Awards are annually presented by The Recording Academy for outstanding achievements and artistic excellence in the recording arts.
-Clarkson has won three Grammy Awards out of sixteen nominations.
-She also currently holds the record for most nominations for Best Pop Vocal Album and Best Pop Solo Performance with five and four merited considerations.
+Clarkson has won three Grammy Awards out of seventeen nominations.
+She also currently holds the record for most nominations for Best Pop Vocal Album and Best Pop Solo Performance with six and four merited considerations.